joshschmelzle/Get-WLANs/README.md

 # Get-WLANs

-This module is for Windows devices only because it leverages the Native Wifi [wlanapi.h](https://docs.microsoft.com/en-us/windows/win32/api/wlanapi/) from Microsoft to get information about nearby Wi-Fi networks.
+A PSGallery module to retrieve information about nearby Wi-Fi networks.
+This is for Windows only because it leverages Native Wifi [wlanapi.h](https://docs.microsoft.com/en-us/windows/win32/api/wlanapi/).

-**This is a work in progress.
-Please let me know if you have any feedback.**
+**This is a work in progress.**

 # Install from PowerShell Gallery